chloedotbrown/course-dbt/greenery/readme_wk3.md

 ```

 #### By Product
-Averaging all conversion rates by product, the mean rate is **47%**.
+Averaging all conversion rates by product (see `dim_prod_conversion` in the product mart), the mean rate is **47%**.
 The product with the highest conversion rate is the String of Pearls (61%), while the lowest is Pothos (34%).
 We don't have enough information to investigate why these rates differ by product, but some possible causes may be price, a promotion affecting some items but not others, customer reviews, quality of content on the product page, or difficulty of care described on the page.

 ```sql
 select